-1 Operation
+Operation 1

-The controller is ready for use with the temperatures and operating schedules preset by the manufacturer.
+The controller is ready for use with the default temperatures and operating schedules.
 On start-up, the current time and date need to be set at the controller (-> section 1.5).

 1.1 Operating elements

 The operating controls are located in the front panel of the controller and protected by a Plexiglas door.